sarahciston/shequalifies/posts/field1-cowriting.md

 >understanding code as re-source links its effectiveness to history and context. _If code is performative, it is because of the community (human and otherwise) that enables such utterances to be repeated and executed, that one joins through such citation._ [...] what is crucial to a performative utterance’s success or failure is its iterability, [...]
 What is crucial here is: first, code that succeeds must be citations---and extremely exact citations at that. _There is no room for syntax errors_; second, that _this iterability precedes the so-called subject (or machine) that is supposedly the source of the code_; and third, and most importantly, _an entire structure must be in place in order for a command to be executed.
 This structure is as institutional and political as it is machinic._ (322, emphasis added)

 While I will discuss later where I think error may emerge as a useful component, I support the citational, iterable view of code that situates it in context of its human creators and audiences, as well as within technological infrastructures.
-This view also connects it to other writing practices, community practices, and subjects.
+This view also connects it to other writing practices, community practices, and subjects; and it connects the iterable, recursive properties of code to its perforative, interpellating properties.

 I would maintain the need for some specificity that can parse differences between digital and analog, between coding languages and other human languages, but not so much that insists upon ignoring their commonalities or granting those differences too much power or magic, erasing our human roles and agency in the process.
 Rather, I am interested in how these living languages may operate across a spectrum and influence each other as they evolve together.

-## 2. abstraction: the self is a technology
+## 2. entanglement

-### 2.1 analog continuum not digital discrete
+### 2.1 self--other--technology systems

-Both Chun and Hayles argue that code precedes subjectivity:

->“Because it is a frequent point of confusion, I emphasize that these dynamics happen before (or after) any human interpretation of these messages.
-Whatever messages on screen may say or imply, they are themselves generated through a machine dynamics that has little tolerance for ambiguity, floating signifiers, or signifiers without corresponding signifieds.”
-(Hayles 2005, 47) _It's a complex question but it's untrue, humans wrote them somewhere, but true that they happen on different scales, affect us other humans before we realize (relate to parisi, et al, scale_

-### Quotes I Haven't Used Yet

-#### Cox
->"programs no longer encode pure logic but human social behavior too. [...] systems are embedded in larger language systems where meanings are produced through social practices.
-In other words, computer programs have bodies in the sense that other materialities and meanings are deeply interwoven, and these necessarily exist as part of wider social relations."
-(Cox 2012, 26--27)

->"both subjectivity and code recursively write their own instrumentation.
-Yet the subject is not simply preprogrammed like a machine but more like code in actively combining internal and external factors, standing between what is possible and what actually exists. [...] collective and networked intelligence open up the conditions of possibility for reinvention by embracing broader contingencies, to challenge overpowering forces that wish to close them down, encapsulate and subsume them" (Cox 2012, 109).

-#### Tenen p2
+The work of clarifying code and its position(s) in computational and cultural systems also helps clarify its entangled relationships with individuals, as Chun and Hayles began to touch on above.
+Viewing self--others--tech as a messy interrelated set of systems is important as the frequency of digital encounters nears continuous and as the impact and influence of digital languages and other technological objects grows:

->“This may seem strange at ﬁrst: to recover the subject in the physical minutiae of the encounter between text and machine.
+>This may seem strange at ﬁrst: to recover the subject in the physical minutiae of the encounter between text and machine.
 The point of contact between human, text, and device is signiﬁcant because it is in the liminal zone of semiotic exchange where subjects disappear into machines and where machines step forth as animated and seemingly intelligent actors.
-Our ability to apprehend the politics of smart objects depends on the formulation of their poetics: how they are made” (Tenen 2017, 10)
+Our ability to apprehend the politics of smart objects depends on the formulation of their poetics: how they are made.
+(Tenen 2017, 10)
->“the possibility of machine phenomenology in relationship to humanism.
-“Computational poetics, I maintain, encourages users to become active thinkers, tinkerers, and makers of technology” (Tenen 2017, 12).

-#### tenen pt 1
-> “Despite its formative effect on practices of comprehension, code, the programmatic sign, does not often ﬁgure in our theories of meaning making.
-Instead, we consign it to the ornamental formatting layer of document structure.
-We do so at our peril. [...]
-Code is an exercise of power, not its representation.
-The difference between representation and control is one of brute force.
-It lies in the distinction between a restraining order and physical restraint” (Tenen 2017, 47–48)

-_is it both, what do we mean when we say code, do we mean the word, or the whole system enacting it? have to call for a reading that actually reads the text but also looks at its context. no algorithm studies that doesn't scale, requires different readings at different levels working together to comprise a system...this is why a suite or a better metaphor for this matters?_
+Again, and as Tenen (2017) argues here, allowing the 'subject' to disavow agency as we imagine the 'machine' acquires it is a dangerous obfuscation of the how and what of computing.
+In this "liminal zone of semiotic exchange,"

+### 2.2 analog continuum to digital discrete

 #### Carson